 The first Englishman to play for Ballymena, veteran forward Reg Bentley was unfortunate with injuries during his only season at the Showgrounds.

-Born in Prestwich, just outside Greater Manchester, Reggie was the youngest of four children whose father was a factory manager who moved the family to Belfast early in the 20th century in pre-partitioned Ireland.
+Born in the town of Prestwich, outside Greater Manchester, he was the youngest of four children when their father (a factory manager) moved the family to Belfast early in the 20th century in pre-partitioned Ireland, Reg subsequently found his way further north to eventually settle in Coleraine.

-Bentley’s career on the football field began in earnest after the First World War, with the 21-year-old joining local side Coleraine Olympic for the 1919/2020 season – it would be the start of a successful eight year association with between the player and the Junior club.
+Bentley’s career on the football field began in earnest after the First World War, with the 21-year-old joining local side Coleraine Olympic for the 1919/2020 season and it would be the start of a fruitful eight year association with between the player and the Junior club.

 With the Irish League expanding into the provincial towns of the new Northern Ireland, it was decided in June 1927 that great junior rivals Coleraine Olympic and Coleraine Alexandra would amalgamate to form Coleraine FC to take their place in the expanded 1927/1928 Irish League season, alongside Bangor.
 Bentley was part of Coleraine’s first ever line-up in senior football and even scored in their 4-1 debut win over Cliftonville in August 1927.

-The Bannsiders would enjoy a relatively successful first season in the Irish League finishing sixth (from 14 teams) in the standings and earning plaudits.
+The Bannsiders would enjoy a relatively successful first season in the Irish League finishing sixth (from 14 teams) in the standings and earning plaudits with Bentley playing his part in the club’s landmark campaign with a contribution of 13 appearances and 2 goals.

-In August 1928, he left football in Coleraine for a new challenge with another club making their first steps into the Irish League with the new Ballymena, who had replaced Barn United for the 1928/1929 season.
-Now almost 30-year-old, Reggie ironically made his bow for the Braidmen against his old club, Coleraine, at the Showgrounds in September 1928 in a 3-3 draw.
+In August 1928, he left football in Coleraine for a new challenge with another club making their first steps into the Irish League with the new Ballymena club who had replaced Barn United for the 1928/1929 season.
+Now almost 30-year-old, Reg ironically made his bow for the Braidmen against his old club, Coleraine, at the Ballymena Showgrounds in September 1928 in a 3-3 draw.

-A spate of injuries allowed Bentley to return to the team in January 1929 but the disappointing results against Glenavon (draw) and Newry Town (loss) were not the latter would be his unceremonious final appearance for the club, as a serious long term injury cost the forward the opportunity to contest a place in team for the historic 1929 Irish Cup Final victory against Belfast Celtic.
-He made just seven appearances for Ballymena, without scoring.
+A spate of injuries allowed Bentley to return to the team in January 1929 but the disappointing results against Glenavon (draw) and Newry Town (loss) meant the latter would be his unceremonious final appearance for the club, as a serious long term injury cost the forward the opportunity to contest a place in team for the historic 1929 Irish Cup Final victory against Belfast Celtic.
+He made just seven appearances for Ballymena that season, without scoring.

 Injury would keep Bentley out of football for almost 18 months, missing the entire 1929/1930 season whilst still having his registration retained by Ballymena.
-Now 32, he re-appeared with a short comeback bid at his old club Coleraine in October 1930.
+Now 32, he re-appeared with a short comeback bid at his old club Coleraine in October 1930, but it would be the last notable outing of his football career.

 (1919) Coleraine Olympic; (Feb 1922) Cliftonville - Trial; (Jul 1927) Coleraine; (Aug 1928) Ballymena; (Oct 1930) Coleraine